olivierdalang/improvedpolygoncapturing/README.md

 ### Still to do ###
 - Is it possible to use the same concept but for every tool ?
 The same input method could be usefull also for points layers and for advanced digitizine (split, reshape, ...).
 Maybe the plugin could become a general input assistance plugin instead of being a specific tool.
 But it seems impossible to simulate a mouse click at exact map coordinates...
+- Highlight snapping
+- Think about if the angle/distance should remain locked or not after each new point

+### Done ###
+- Shortcuts : Is it possible to set shortcuts to give the focus to the right editfield ? (for instance : d for distance, a for angle, shift-d to lock the distance, shift-a to lock the angle)
 - With the input boxes, it would be more elegant to have the plugin in a specific palette (dockable).
 Currently, it's acceptable only when the palette is horizontal

-### Done ###
-- Shortcuts : Is it possible to set shortcuts to give the focus to the right editfield ? (for instance : d for distance, a for angle, shift-d to lock the distance, shift-a to lock the angle)

 ## Bugs ##